Things to bring from home

 5. Illegal Stuff:

-Denmark has some strange rules about what is legal and it may surprise you at times.
-The big controvery right now is over knives and people are being jailed for carrying hobby knives, that they use for work, in their cars or out in public.
+Denmark has some strange rules about what things to bring from home that are legal and it may surprise you.
+A big controversy is over knives and people are being jailed for carrying hobby knives, that they use for work, in their cars or out in public.

 So what should you not bring.
-Knives, guns, swords, illegal drugs, fireworks, explosives, endangered plants and animals are the most obvious.
+Knives, guns, swords, any sort of weapon, illegal drugs, fireworks, explosives, endangered plants and animals meat and poultry are the most obvious.

 no more than 200 cigarettes